Turkey and Russia announce temporary Syria ceasefire | DW | 05.03.2020

 Until recently, Moscow and Ankara had managed to largely avoid conflict despite having different interests in Syria.
 However, a renewed Syrian offensive carried out with Russian support to regain control of Idlib, the last opposition stronghold in Syria, saw Turkey respond by sending thousands of troops into the area around Idlib to repel the attack.
 Dozens have been killed on both sides of the battle.

 The conflict has also created tensions between Turkey and the European Union.
-Erdogan has walked back his obligations to a 2016 refugee deal with the bloc,opening his country's borders with Greece and Bulgaria in an attempt to force EU support for Turkey's miltary intervention in Syria.
+Erdogan has walked back from his obligations to a 2016 refugee deal with the bloc, opening his country's borders with Greece and Bulgaria in an attempt to force EU support for Turkey's military intervention in Syria.